 Practically all scientific applications require no more than a few hundred digits of π, and many substantially fewer, so the primary motivation for these computations is the human desire to break records.
 However, the extensive calculations involved have been used to test supercomputers and high-precision multiplication algorithms.

-You can see a color visualization of Pi to the first 100,000 places here!
+You can see a color visualization of this infinite series to the first 100,000 places here!